starmaid/starmaid.github.io/projects/_drafts/2023-06-13-auto-song-structure.md

 ## Idea

-I have miraculously avoided any machine learning so far.
-I finally wanted to change that.

-This project seems well-bounded, and deterministic based on patterns that are easily human-recognizable.
+I have miraculously avoided any machine learning so far, and I finally wanted to change that.
+Finding some task that needs pattern recognition is the simplest candidate.
+Creating these song charts seems well-bounded, and deterministic based on patterns that are easily human-recognizable.
 This seemed like a good option to get started.

 ## Prior Art